bablokb/circuitpython-esp32at/impl_notes.md

   - `multi_connection`: Support multiple parallel connections.
 Default is `False`.
 Support is implemented, but absolutely untested.
 The default AT firmware allows up to five parallel connections.
-  - `baudrate`: temporarely set a different baudrate than the default value of 115200. **TO BE IMPLMENTED**.
+  - `baudrate`: change baudrate temporarily.
+Format:
+     `baudrate` or `"baudrate[,databits,stopbits,parity,flow-control]"`.
+     The first alternative does not change any the remaining options.
   - `debug`: If `True`, traces AT requests and responses.
 Defaults to `False`.
   - `ipv4_dns_defaults`: see section below
   - `country_settings`: see section below